 To learn more about La Escuela de la Montaña, visit the school’s website.

-When you arrive at the airport, you might want to change some money for taxis, buses, snacks, etc. A taxi will take you to a first class bus station (Alamo, Galgos, or Linea Dorada), or to the area where chicken buses leave for Quetzaltenango (commonly called Xela) (ask for camionetas a Xela).
-The first class bus costs Q50-Q60 and a chicken bus costs Q30-35, and both take about 4 hours.
-From the bus station in Xela, take another taxi to our school (Q30 maximum).
+When you arrive at the airport, we recommend that you change money for taxis, Ubers, buses, snacks, etc. A taxi or Uber will take you to a first class bus station (Alamo, Galgos, or Linea Dorada), or to the area where chicken buses leave for Quetzaltenango (commonly called Xela) (ask for camionetas a Xela).
+The first class bus costs Q90-100 and a chicken bus costs Q35-45, and both take about 4 hours.
+From the bus station in Xela, take another taxi (or Uber) to our school (Q30 maximum).

-Transportation service, this will be a car that will bring you directly to either school, no buses or public transportation are needed.
-The cost is Q1,120 to PLQ or Q1320 to the Mountain School.
-The guide fee is paid directly to the school (not the guide).
+Yes, we offer a private transportation service.
+This is a private car that will bring you directly to either school, no buses or public transportation are needed.
+The cost is Q1,220 to PLQ or Q1470 to the Mountain School.
+The transportation fee is paid directly to the school (not the driver).

 North-Americans, Canadians and most Europeans do not need a visa for Guatemala.
 Check with your guidebook or a Guatemalan embassy or consulate, or look at the web site of the Guatemalan foreign ministry: http://www.minex.gob.gt/tur/tur8.htm (citizens of the countries in class “A” do not need visa).
 In Customs, visitors travelling with a passport are given permission to spend 30 or 90 consecutive days in Guatemala.
 Ask for 90 days (“noventa días”) and make sure they stamp your passport (otherwise you’ll later have to spend a whole day at the immigration office of Guatemala City and pay a fee).
 If you want to stay for more than 90 days you need to hop across the border and pass through Guatemalan Customs again to receive a permit for another 30 – 90 days.
 Otherwise, you can spend most of a day at the immigration office to get your permit extended for another 30 days.